Calcutta HC orders issuance of contempt rule against state poll commission

 A division bench presided by Chief Justice TS Sivagnanam directed that contempt rule be issued to the respondent contemnor.

-Leader of Opposition in West Bengal Assembly and BJP MLA Suvendu Adhikari had filed the contempt petition alleging willful and deliberate violation of the court's order of June 15, in which the SEC was directed to deploy required number of central forces in all districts of the state for conducting free and fair panchayat elections.
-PTI AMR MNB
+Leader of Opposition in West Bengal Assembly and BJP MLA Suvendu Adhikari had filed the contempt petition alleging willful and deliberate violation by State Election Commissioner Rajiva Sinha of the court's order of June 15, in which the SEC was directed to deploy required number of central forces in all districts for conducting free and fair rural polls.

+The court noted that the SEC had requisitioned only 22 companies, one for each district, which was inadequate.

+On June 21, the court held that the order and direction had not been complied with in letter and spirit.